-To help avoid side effects and ensure proper use, talk to your/your child's doctor or pharmacist before you/your child take Idacio.
-Talk about any health conditions or problems you/your child may have, including if:
+To help avoid side effects and ensure proper use, talk to your healthcare professional before you take Idacio.
+Talk about any health conditions or problems you may have, including if you/your child:

-- you/your child have or have had any kind of infection including an infection that is in only one place in your/your child's body (such as an open cut or sore), or an infection that is in your/your child's whole body (such as the flu).
+- have or have had any kind of infection including an infection that is in only one place in your/your child's body (such as an open cut or sore), or an infection that is in your/your child's whole body (such as the flu).
 Having an infection could put you/your child at risk for serious side effects from Idacio.
-If you are unsure, ask your/your child's doctor. - you/your child have a history of infections that keep coming back or other conditions that might increase your/your child's risk of infections, including fungal infections. - you/your child have ever had tuberculosis, or if you/your child have been in close contact with someone who has had tuberculosis.
+If you are unsure, ask your/your child's doctor. - have a history of infections that keep coming back or other conditions that might increase your/your child's risk of infections, including fungal infections. - have ever had tuberculosis, or if you/your child have been in close contact with someone who has had tuberculosis.
 If you/your child develop any of the symptoms of tuberculosis (a dry cough that doesn't go away, weight loss, fever, night sweats) call your/your child's doctor right away.
-Your/your child's doctor will need to examine you/your child for tuberculosis and perform a skin test. - you/your child resided or travelled to areas where there is a greater risk for certain kinds of infections such as tuberculosis, histoplasmosis, coccidioidomycosis, blastomycosis, or parasitic infections.
+Your/your child's doctor will need to examine you/your child for tuberculosis and perform a skin test. - resided or travelled to areas where there is a greater risk for certain kinds of infections such as tuberculosis, histoplasmosis, coccidioidomycosis, blastomycosis, or parasitic infections.
 These infections are caused by a bacteria or a fungus that can affect the lungs or other parts of your/your child's body.
 If you/your child Idacio these may become active or more severe.
-If you don't know if you/your child have lived in or travelled to an area where these infections are common, ask your/your child's doctor. - you/your child have ever had liver injury or hepatitis B virus infection or are at risk of developing this infection.
+If you don't know if you/your child have lived in or travelled to an area where these infections are common, ask your/your child's doctor. - have ever had liver injury or hepatitis B virus infection or are at risk of developing this infection.
 Signs and symptoms include the following: yellowing of the skin or eyes (jaundice), feeling of sickness, tiredness, loss of appetite, joint pain, fever, dark brown-colored urine, vomiting, and abdominal pain.
 If you/your child experience any of these signs and symptoms, contact your/your child's doctor immediately.
-These symptoms may occur several months after starting therapy with Idacio. - you/your child experience any numbness or tingling or have ever had a disease that affects your/your child's nervous system like multiple sclerosis or Guillain-Barré syndrome. - you/your child have or have had heart failure. - you/your child are scheduled to have major surgery or dental procedures.

-- you/your child are scheduled to be vaccinated for anything.
-It is recommended that pediatric patients, if possible, be brought up to date with all immunizations according to current guidelines before starting Idacio. - you/your child are taking other medicines for your/your child's rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, psoriasis, or other conditions.
+These symptoms may occur several months after starting therapy with Idacio. - experience any numbness or tingling or have ever had a disease that affects your/your child's nervous system like multiple sclerosis or Guillain-Barré syndrome. - have or have had heart failure. - are scheduled to have major surgery or dental procedures. - are scheduled to be vaccinated for anything.
+It is recommended that pediatric patients, if possible, be brought up to date with all immunizations according to current guidelines before starting Idacio. - are taking other medicines for your/your child's rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, psoriasis, or other conditions.
 You/your child can take other medicines provided your/your child's doctor has prescribed them or has told you/your child it is acceptable that you/your child take them while you/your child are taking Idacio.
-It is important that you tell your/your child's doctor about any other medicines you/your child are taking for other conditions (for example, high blood pressure medicine) before you/your child start taking Idacio. - you/your child are taking any over-the-counter drugs, herbal medicines and vitamin and mineral supplements. - you/your child are pregnant or could become pregnant - you/your child are breast-feeding or plan to breast-feed.
+It is important that you tell your/your child's doctor about any other medicines you/your child are taking for other conditions (for example, high blood pressure medicine) before you/your child start taking Idacio.

+- are taking any over-the-counter drugs, herbal medicines and vitamin and mineral supplements.

+- are pregnant or could become pregnant

+- are breast-feeding or plan to breast-feed.